ioccc-src/winner/2012/konno/README.md

 ### Alternate code

-An alternate version of this entry, `konno_alt.c`, is provided.
+An alternate version of this entry, [konno.alt.c](konno.alt.c), is provided.
 This alternate code is an unobfuscated version of the winning code.

 To compile this alternate version: